wp-plugins/mindvalley-pagemash/readme.txt

-=== MindValley PageMash ===
+=== MindValley Super PageMash ===
 Contributors: mindvalley
 Donate link: http://www.mindvalley.com/opensource
 Tags: pagemash, page, management
 Requires at least: 3.0.0
-Tested up to: 3.1.2
+Tested up to: 3.1.3
-Stable tag: 1.0.2
+Stable tag: 1.0.3

 A forked development of the infamous PageMash plugin.

 == Description ==

-A continued development of the infamous PageMash plugin http://wordpress.org/extend/plugins/pagemash/
+If you love pageMash you will definitely love Super pageMash.

-We tried to contact the author but no response :/
+All the goodies from the infamous pageMash (http://wordpress.org/extend/plugins/pagemash/) and much more !!!

-Hope this will help those who rely on PageMash as much as we do :)
+Customize and order your pages with absolute ease.

 == Installation ==